fabriceyhc/nc_diversity_attacks/README.md

 pip install -r requirements.txt
 ```

+### Data
+MNIST and CIFAR10 data are downloaded automatically when running an evaluation script.
+The Driving data comes from the Udacity [self-driving-car](https://github.com/udacity/self-driving-car) challenge and is included in the `data` folder.

 ### Attacks
 There are several versions of the CW Atttack that we experimented with, but ultimately decided upon `cw_div4_attack` (Diversity v4).
 We also use the PGD whitebox attack (PGD v1).